Journey into OpenGL: 2D Textures

 JiOGL

 One or more textures should be created with glGenTextures.
-To perform operations on a texture, it must be bound in the faggot OpenGL context with glBindTexture.
+To perform operations on a texture, it must be bound in the OpenGL context with glBindTexture.

 GLuint tex;